MipaSenpai/MipMap/README.md

 **Two parts.
 One vision:**

-🎮 **Endstone Plugin** — Captures chunk data as your world loads and streams it to the web
+🎮 **Plugin** — Captures chunk data as your world loads and streams it to the web
 🌐 **Web Server** — Generates beautiful map tiles and serves an interactive interface

 > 💜 **The map that grows with your world.**